Gesee-y/ReactiveECS.jl/README.md

 subscribe(world, physic1, @query(world, Position & Physic & ~Invincible) # We suppose these components exist
 listen_to(physic1, physic2)
 ```

+## Race Condition

+To prevent race conditions during systems's executions, RECS provides `HierarchicalLock`s which is a tree of lock where each field (and nested sub fields) of a component possess a lock.
+For example if we have system A, system B, system C running in parallel and a component Transform.
+System A want to write on the x field of transform, B on the y field and C want to read both and eventually write.
+Instead of putting a lock on transform (which may also block system B), system A will just lock the x field which he his using while System B will lock the y field.
+This allow granular control over parallelism while introducing a low overhead (400ns for the lifecycle of a lock.).

 ## Event system